Chlamydia is a bacterial infection. It's one of the most common sexually transmitted infections in the UK.

 If chlamydia is left untreated you may pass it onto other sexual partners.

-Chlamydia can occasionally lead to more serious problems such as pelvic inflammatory disease (PID), when the infection gets into the womb and fallopian tubes.
-This could lead to problems in the long term, such as infertility and ectopic pregnancy.
+Chlamydia can occasionally lead to more serious problems such as pelvic inflammatory disease (PID).
+This is when the infection gets into the womb and fallopian tubes.
+PID could lead to problems in the long term, such as infertility and ectopic pregnancy.

 Infection can sometimes spread to the testicles causing pain, swelling and inflammation.

 To avoid passing on chlamydia to your partner(s) you shouldn't have sex until one week after you and your partner(s) have been treated.

 It's good practice to get a sexual health check-up when you change sexual partner.